Professor Kara Cavel, PhD, LICSW

 She was invited to participate in Smith College funded research project directed by Dr. James Drisko using qualitative methods to conduct a meta-synthesis of the existing qualitative and quantitative literature on Reactive Attachment Disorder (RAD).
 The project seeks to synthesize the similarities and differences that exist in the conceptualization of RAD, and the crucial elements of RAD that are absent from the literature.

 Panelist, Psychodynamic Theory and Reflexivity in Qualitative Research:

 Attachment Theory’s Applicability to Qualitative Research: Internal Working Models of Self, Other, and Interaction.
 Fourth International Congress of Qualitative Inquiry, University of Illinois, Urbana-Champaign, IL, May 14-17, 2008.

-Volunteers as a trainer for Douglas County CASA (Court Appointed Special Advocates)
+Volunteered as a trainer for Douglas County CASA (Court Appointed Special Advocates)